hyperledger-labs/perun-doc/CONTRIBUTING.md

-If you are a developer who is authorized to contribute to Perun on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
-Otherwise please use a personal email address.
+If you are a developer who is authorized to contribute to Perun on behalf of your employer, then please use your corporate email address in the Signed-off-by tag, otherwise use a personal email address.

 [SubmittingPatches]:
 https://github.com/wking/signed-off-by/blob/7d71be37194df05c349157a2161c7534feaf86a4/Documentation/SubmittingPatches